Donate

 Temporary Disqualifications for donating blood include:

 • Cancer: It is OK to donate after curative treatment for basal cell skin cancer and squamous cell skin cancer.
 For most solid tumors, including those due to breast cancer, it is OK to give one year after completion of all treatment.
-Exceptions are melanoma, leukemia or lymphoma.
+Exceptions are leukemia or lymphoma.

-• Hepatitis: You may not donate if you’ve been exposed to hepatitis in the last 12 months.
+• Hepatitis: You may not donate if you’ve been exposed to hepatitis in the last 3 months.

 • Malaria: You may not donate if you’ve traveled to an area of malarial risk.